PuZZleDucK/Resume/Resume.md

 - Others on [code.google] and [sourceforge.net]

-## Affiliations:
+## Affiliations & Presentations:

-I am the owner and sole mintainer of [puzzleduck.org] where I publish most of my projects.
+- I am the owner and sole mintainer of [puzzleduck.org] where I publish most of my projects.

-Creator of obscure software licencing joke video: [youtube.com/watch?v=S5e7PjIB2lo],
+- Creator of obscure software licencing joke video: [youtube.com/watch?v=S5e7PjIB2lo],

-Member of Melbourne JVM meetup (Presenter for: Lambda LEDs **ibid Java**),
+- Member of Melbourne JVM meetup (**Presenter for: Lambda LEDs**),

-Member of LUV member (Presenter for: lighning talk),
+- Member of LUV member (**Presenter for: lighning talk**),

-Member of Melbourne Coding Dojo (BDD live coding),
+- Member of Melbourne Coding Dojo (BDD **live coding**),

-Participant at BattleHack Melbourne 2015: [twitter.com/braintree_dev/status/561716304819015682],
+- Participant at **BattleHack** Melbourne 2015: [twitter.com/braintree_dev/status/561716304819015682],

-and any other code challenges that come my way: [code.google.com/p/visualise-melbourne-art-timeline/]
+- and any other code challenges that come my way: [code.google.com/p/visualise-melbourne-art-timeline/]

-Member of OWASP Melbourne,
+- Member of OWASP Melbourne,

-Member of Melbourne Raspberry Jam,
+- Member of Melbourne Raspberry Jam,

-Member of Hack & Tell,
+- Member of Hack & Tell,

-Member of Engineering Machine Consciousness,
+- Member of Engineering Machine Consciousness,

-Member of IoT Melbourne
+- Member of IoT Melbourne

-and various other less regular meetups and technology events, hope to run into you there.
+- and various other less regular meetups and technology events, hope to run into you there.